 When I say directly, I mean by literally setting the rules; or indirectly, by manipulating every situation to his or her advantage.
 So, inside the relationship, the narcissist is controlling, often of every single aspect, to say the very least.

-In short: would you agree that it’s always ABOUT the NARCISSIST?
+Would you agree that it’s always ABOUT the NARCISSIST?

-Assuming you would, let me ask you another question: would you agree that people who don’t know the narcissist as well as you do may see him or her as a very generous, selfless or fun-to-be-around type of person?
+Assuming you would let me ask you another question: would you agree that people who don’t know the narcissist as well as you do may see him or her as a very generous, selfless, or fun-to-be-around type of person?

-Oh, and then there’s the fact that you can’t always count on a narcissist to explode when something’s wrong in his little world – you’ll also have the covert narcissist types who will often just shut down and force you to figure out what you did wrong this time.
-And this one may not speak to you for days or weeks, even.
+Oh, and then there’s the fact that you can’t always count on a narcissist to explode when something’s wrong in their little world – you’ll also have the covert narcissist types who will often just shut down and force you to figure out what you did wrong this time.

 Playing the Game: The Rules of Toxic Narcissism